 No. We are licensed attorneys and will appear on your behalf.
 If the judge requests your presence and it is a hardship for you to appear, then we can request that your presence be excused.

-Typically, most cases take about five to seven months depending on the court.
+It depends on the type of sealing and nature of the case.
+In general, we expect a dismissed case sealing to be completed within three to four months.
+However factual innocence sealings take much longer.
+Typically, most factual innocence cases take about five to seven months depending on the court.
 If you were arrested and charges were not filed against you in court then we must wait 60 days for the arresting agency to grant or deny the sealing before we file with the court.
 If the arresting agency does not respond to the petition then after 60 days we will file with the court.
 (PC 851.8(b))

 While the average case takes five to six months, some cases can take less or more time depending on the facts of the case, whether the District Attorney objects, the time elapsed since the incident etc. We will work to get your case filed and decided at quickly as possible.